KimH4nKyul/KimH4nKyul/README.md

 ### 👋 Hi there 👋
   I am <b>Kim HanKyul</b> from Republic of Korea.
-  Currently working at Opus M as a <b>Blockchain backend developer</b>.
+  Currently working at Opus M as a <b>Blockchain Platform Engineer & Smart Contract Engineer</b>.

 </div>